Your ultimate Black Friday and Cyber Monday shopping guide

-Fast Company’s Recommender section has been bringing you curated shopping advice from our editors all year, from our favorite face masks and WFH clothing to expertly engineered air purifiers.
-Though holiday shopping looks a little different this year—no lines queued up outside Walmart at 4 a.m.—there are plenty of sales and deals to be found online.
+Fast Company‘s Recommender section has been bringing you curated shopping advice from our editors all year, from our favorite ethical fashion brands and work-life bags for a hybrid world to expertly engineered standing desks.

 That’s why we’ve gathered the best offers from our favorite retailers in fashion, beauty, home décor, kitchen gadgets, and more.
 Like all our Recommender picks, they promise to be high quality, beautifully designed, and thoughtfully executed.
 Happy shopping!